4-H Poultry Judging

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-NC 4-H Poultry Judging icon
+NC state-level 4-H Poultry Judging Contest

-The date for the state-level 4-H Poultry Judging contest is Wednesday, July 19, 2023, starting at 9:30 a.m.
+The date for the state-level 4-H Poultry Judging contest is Wednesday, July 10, 2024, starting at 10:00 a.m.

 What is Poultry Judging?